Bharatchoudhary11/Medical-Transcription-App/ai-scribe-copilot/README.md

 If the problem persists, make sure there are no other Android Studio or Gradle processes running, then repeat the steps above.

+### `DioException [connection timeout]` when loading patients

+This usually means the mobile client could not reach the backend REST API.

+1. Confirm the backend is running locally via `docker-compose up -d` (or your chosen deployment method) and responds to `http://localhost:3000/health` in a browser or with `curl`.
+2. If you are using the Android emulator, the default `API_BASE_URL` of `http://10.0.2.2:3000/api` should work.
+For physical devices, replace `10.0.2.2` with the IP address of your development machine on the same Wi-Fi network, e.g. `flutter run --dart-define=API_BASE_URL=http://192.168.1.50:3000/api`.
+3. If the backend is running on another host or port, update the `API_BASE_URL` define to match.

+After updating the URL, rebuild/restart the app so the new endpoint is picked up.

 ## 🧪 Test Scenarios